PlumpMath/Nodejs_AzureMS/README.md

 Nodejs to Azure Mobile Services
 =====

+If you're using an Intel Edison, please review Jeremy Foster's excellent getting started guides first to prepare your edison.  http://codefoster.com/edison

 1. Login to Azure Portal
 2. Create a mobile services
 3. Create a table under mobile services > data